 A survey of methods for teaching English and language arts in secondary schools.
 The course includes an exploration of content and possibilities for the integration of English and language arts into other content area subjects.
-Micro-teaching, in-class activities, and field experiences are part of this course.
+In-class activities and microteaching are a part of this course.